JohnPaulinePineda/Portfolio_Project_60/docs/index.md

     * **Batch Survival Profile Request (POST /compute-list-coxph-survival-profile/)**: The API successfully processed a POST request for batch survival profile computation, returning 200 OK, confirming that multiple test cases were handled correctly.
     * **Feature Binning Request (POST /bin-numeric-model-feature/)**: A POST request was successfully executed, returning 200 OK, confirming that the API correctly categorized numeric model features into dichotomous bins.
     * **Kaplan-Meier Plot Request (POST /plot-kaplan-meier/)**: The API successfully processed a POST request, returning 200 OK, indicating that a Kaplan-Meier survival plot was generated and returned as a base64-encoded image.
+    * **Test Case Preprocessing Request (POST /preprocess-test-case/)**: The API successfully processed a POST request, returning 200 OK, indicating that an individual test cases was completed preprocessing and transformed to a format suitable for model inference.
+    * **Kaplan-Meier Plot Grid Request (POST /plot-kaplan-meier-grid/)**: The API successfully processed a POST request, returning 200 OK, indicating that a Kaplan-Meier survival plot for the individual the test case in direct comparison with the baseline survival curves for each predictor was generated and returned as a base64-encoded image.
+    * **Cox Survival Plot Request (POST /plot_coxph_survival_profile/)**: The API successfully processed a POST request, returning 200 OK, indicating that a Cox survival plot for the individual the test case in direct comparison with the baseline survival curves for all the training cases categorized by risk categories was generated and returned as a base64-encoded image.
     * **Invalid Input Handling (POST /compute-individual-coxph-survival-probability-class/)**: A malformed or incorrectly structured request resulted in a 422 Unprocessable Entity response, demonstrating the API's robust error-handling mechanism for invalid input formats.